PhilAndrew/JumpMicro/README.md

 You are looking at an Akka Http server delivering a ScalaJs page running in OSGi in Felix Embedded.

-## Deploy to Karaf
+## Deploy to Karaf (if you wish to)

 The normal build steps to get it to Karaf as

-1. Compile it
+1. Compile it (normally you just want to sbt compile)

     > sbt clean update compile

-2. Osgi Bundle
+2. Osgi Bundle builds the OSGi bundle file for example for the JMCloner MicroService in ```target/scala-2.11/jmcloner-2.11-1.0.0.jar```

     > sbt osgiBundle